 What are the CAO points?

 CAO points vary each year but can provide a rough guide of the standard you will need to achieve to apply for this course.
-For the academic year 2016/2017 the minimum points were:
+For the academic year 2018/2018, after a change in the Leaving Certificate grading system, the minimum entry requirement points were:

 Do I need to have studied a language before I apply?